DavideRossi1/AdvancedHPC-Project/Jacobi/README.md

 ![cpu1200](imgs/results/cpu1200.png)

-As we can see, there is basically no scalability due to the very low time spent. `init` takes almost all the time, with `update` being quite irrelevant due to the very low number of updates done.
-As the number of MPI tasks increases, we can see that the time spent on `sendrecv` increases a bit as we would expect.
+As we can see, there is basically no scalability due to the very low time spent. `init` takes almost all the time, with `update` being practically irrelevant due to the very low number of updates done.

 Let's see how things change with a larger matrix: